Cash ISAs have become flexible

 It's not just cash ISAs that can be flexible.
-Innovative Finance ISAs (peer-to-peer savings in an ISA wrapper) and cash held within a stocks and shares ISA can also be flexible.
-There are certain kinds of ISAs that can't be flexible - these are Junior ISAs, Help to Buy ISAs and any element of a stocks and shares ISA that is NOT cash, ie, shares, bonds or funds.
+Innovative finance ISAs (peer-to-peer savings in an ISA wrapper) and cash held within a stocks and shares ISA can also be flexible.
+There are certain kinds of ISAs that can't be flexible – these are junior ISAs, Help to Buy ISAs, Lifetime ISAs and any element of a stocks and shares ISA that is NOT cash, ie, shares, bonds or funds.

 How flexibility works in practice